 RESPONSIBLE PRODUCTION

 The appreciation of sheep wool as a genuine natural product has been increasing.
 The demand for yarns and products made the wool of Finnish sheep breeds, Finnsheep and Kainuu grey, is particularly growing strongly.
 This is due to greater appreciation of ecological values among consumers, and an increased popularity and appreciation of handicrafts as a hobby in Finland and abroad.
+In addition, in Finnish sheep farming, special attention is already paid to the welfare of sheep by law.

 We are the largest Finnish wool processing company with spinning mills located in Hiirola and, as of early 2021, also in Jämsä.
 The wool yarn sold under our Villalanka brand is spun from Finnish sheep wool that is purchased directly from sheep farms around the country.